Baghbahari/Resnets-transfer-learning-for-stanford-cars/README.md

 | resnet50  | 0.856610  | 45m 12s |
 | wide_resnet50_2 | 0.878995 | 72m 15 |
 | resnext50_32x4d | 0.885959 | 87m 11s |

+Resnet18 has the loweset prediction accuracy and resnext50_32x4d has the best performance in prediction.
+However, this is at the cost of ~3.35 times longer training excution.